-Last updated on October 31st, 2017.
+Last updated on March 16th, 2018.
 Posted in Web Design For Business.

-In this tutorial, I’d like to show you how all of this works.
-We’ll talk about what you’ll need in order to connect to your web server using FTP, then I’ll walk you through, step-by-step, to connect to your website using an FTP application.
-We’ll do all of this using a free Firefox extension called FireFTP.
+So here, we’ll talk about what software you’ll need in order to connect to your web server using FTP, what info you’ll need, and then I’ll walk you through the process, step-by-step, to connect to your website using FTP.

 Think of FTP as opening a two-way street between your computer and your web server.
 You can either send files from your computer to your web server (uploading), or you can pull files from your web server down to your computer (downloading).
 There are lots of scenarios where you’d want to either pull files down from your website or upload new ones—and FTP makes this process a breeze.